Sbrinz cheese is a Swiss cheese with a brownish-yellow rind and dark yellow interior.

-The milk is heated to 89 F (31.5 C), at which point starter bacteria and Calf Rennet is mixed in.
-After being allowed to curdle for 40 minutes, the curd is cut into large pieces, drained of its whey, then stirred and heated up to 131 F (55 C.) During this heating, more whey runs off, making the curd firmer.
-It is then pressed, to get yet even more whey out, then put into moulds.
-Then it is stamped (every dairy puts its own stamp on it), covered and pressed for 20 hours.
+The milk is heated to 31.5 C (89 F), at which point starter bacteria and calf rennet is mixed in.
+After being allowed to curdle for 40 minutes, the curd is cut into large pieces, drained of its whey, then stirred and heated up to 55 C (131 F).
+During this heating, more whey runs off, making the curd firmer.
+It is then pressed to get yet even more whey out, then put into moulds.
+Then it is stamped (every dairy puts its own different stamp on it), covered and pressed for 20 hours.

-After this, it is soaked in brine for 18 days, then cellared for 30 days at 63 F (17 C), turned once a week and rubbed.
-After the 30 days, it is transferred to storage rooms to age for 3 months at 55 F (13 C), during which time the weekly rubbings continue.
+After this, it is soaked in brine for 18 days, then cellared for 30 days at 17 C (63 F), turned once a week and rubbed.
+After the 30 days, it is transferred to storage rooms to age for 3 months at 13 C (55 F), during which time the weekly rubbings continue.
 After this time, it is then transferred to other storage rooms for longer aging: a minimum of 18 months up to 3 years in total.

-The cheese is made in Central Switzerland in the following cantons: Lucerne, Schwyz, Unterwald, and Zoug, and the following additional places: Muri district in d’Argovie canton, and the communes of Obersteckholz, Lotzwil and Langenthal (all in Bern canton.)
+The cheese is made in Central Switzerland in the cantons of Lucerne, Schwyz, Unterwald, and Zoug, as well as the following additional places: Muri district in d’Argovie canton, and the communes of Obersteckholz, Lotzwil and Langenthal (all in Bern canton).

-Sbrinz is another cheese whose marketers claim is the oldest cheese.
+Sbrinz is another cheese whose marketers claim is the world’s oldest cheese.
 The claim is that the cheese exists from Roman times.
 Similar claims are made for Parmesan and Mozzarella.
-The Roman claim is simply based on Pliny and Columella having mentioned a Swiss cheese that seems like Sbrinz, called variously “Caseus alpinus” or “Caseus Helveticus“.
+The Roman claim is simply based on Pliny and Columella having mentioned a Swiss cheese that perhaps could have been like Sbrinz, called variously “Caseus alpinus” or “Caseus Helveticus“.
 While it’s certain that in the area we know now as Switzerland there was a hard cheese being made 2,000 years ago, it’s sadly too much a stretch to say that this is the same hard cheese.